cyberark/conjur-openapi-spec/CONTRIBUTING.md

   be used directly to generate a client.

 `bin/parse_changelog`
-* Parses the changelog and makes sure it is up to date with [keep a changelog](https://keepachangelog.com/en/1.0.0/) standards
+* Parses the changelog and makes sure it is up to date with [keep a changelog](https://keepachangelog.com/en/1.0.0/) standards.

+`bin/release`
+* Gathers artifacts to be attached to releases of the specification.
+* Outputs archives to `release_artifacts` in both zip and tarball format.

 #### Conjur Enterprise Developers